ohduran-attempts/PythonRecipes/Scrapy/README.md

 Spiders are classes that you define that Scrapy uses to scrape information from a website.
 They must subclass `scrapy.Spider` and define the initial requests to make, optionally how to follow links in the pages, and how to parse the downloaded page content to extract data.

 Have a look at `quotes_spider.py` under the `tutorial/spiders` directory.

+## How to run our spider

+To put our spider to work, go to the project's top level directory and run `scrapy crawl quotes`

+Now, check the fles in the current directory: 2 new files named *quotes-1.html* and *quotes-2.html* have been created, with the content for the respective URLs.